DaAlbrecht/thesis-TEKO/content/Implementation.typ

 ```]

 But how does our own custom type `User` implement the `IntoResponse` trait?
 The
-anwser and beutiful part of axum is that we do not.
+answer and beautiful part of axum is that we do not.
 Instead axum uses macros#footnote("https://doc.rust-lang.org/book/ch19-06-macros.html")
-to automatically implement the `IntoResponse` trait for touple of different
+to automatically implement the `IntoResponse` trait for tuples of different
 sizes.

 In the documentation of axum @docrs_into_response its visible that the trait is implemented for tuples of size 0 to 16.